kamitsui/CPP_Modules/docs/subjects/cpp01_ex05.md

 * "ERROR" level: These messages indicate that an unrecoverable error has occurred.
 This is usually a critical issue that requires manual intervention.
 > Example: "This is unacceptable!
 I want to speak to the manager now."

+You are going to automate Harl.
+It won’t be difficult since he always says the same things.
+You have to create a Harl class with the following private member functions:

+* `void debug( void );`
+* `void info( void );`
+* `void warning( void );`
+* `void error( void );`

+Harl also has a public member function that calls the four member functions above depending on the level passed as a parameter:

+`void complain( std::string level );`

+The goal of this exercise is to use pointers to member functions.
+This is not a suggestion.
+Harl has to complain without using a forest of if/else if/else.
+He doesn’t think twice!

+Create and turn in tests to show that Harl complains a lot.
+You can use the examples of comments listed above in the subject or choose to use comments of your own.